Sleep 101

 The pervasive use of screens in modern life has emerged as a significant factor affecting sleep quality.
 The impact of screen use on sleep is multifaceted:

-- Blue Light Emission: Electronic devices emit blue light, which can suppress melatonin production and disrupt the body's natural circadian rhythm.
-A study by Harvard researchers found that blue light exposure can shift the circadian rhythm by up to 3 hours (Czeisler, 2013).
+- Blue light emission: Electronic devices emit blue light, which can suppress melatonin production and disrupt the body's natural circadian rhythm.
+A study by Harvard researchers found that blue light exposure can shift the circadian rhythm by up to three hours.62

-- Cognitive Stimulation: Engaging with screens, especially through social media or work-related activities, can increase cognitive arousal, making it harder to fall asleep.
-Research has shown that pre-sleep phone use is associated with longer sleep onset latency and poorer sleep quality (Exelmans & Van den Bulck, 2016).
+- Cognitive stimulation: Engaging with screens, especially through social media or work-related activities, can increase cognitive arousal, making it harder to fall asleep.
+Research has shown that pre-sleep phone use is associated with longer sleep onset latency and poorer sleep quality.63

-- Time Displacement: Screen use can lead to delayed bedtimes, effectively reducing total sleep time.
-A large-scale study found that each hour of screen time was associated with 15-18 minutes less sleep per night in adolescents (Twenge et al., 2017).
+- Time displacement: Screen use can lead to delayed bedtimes, effectively reducing total sleep time.
+A large-scale study found that each hour of screen time was associated with 15-18 minutes less sleep per night in adolescents.64

-- Content and Sleep Anxiety: The content consumed on screens, particularly news or stressful information, can increase anxiety and make it harder to relax before sleep.
-Additionally, sleep tracking apps, while intended to improve sleep, can sometimes increase sleep-related anxiety (Baron et al., 2017).
+- Content and sleep anxiety: The content consumed on screens, particularly news or stressful information, can increase anxiety and make it harder to relax before sleep.
+Additionally, sleep-tracking apps, while intended to improve sleep, can sometimes increase sleep-related anxiety.65

-To mitigate these effects, experts recommend implementing a "digital curfew" - turning off screens at least 1-2 hours before bedtime and using blue light filters on devices when evening use is unavoidable (Gringras et al., 2015).
+To mitigate these effects, experts recommend implementing a "digital curfew," which means turning off screens at least 1-2 hours before bedtime and using blue light filters on devices when evening use is unavoidable.66

 Diet and sleep

-The relationship between diet and sleep is bidirectional – what we eat affects how we sleep, and how we sleep influences our dietary choices.
+The relationship between diet and sleep is bidirectional—what we eat impacts how we sleep, and how we sleep influences our dietary choices.
 Understanding this relationship can provide valuable insights for improving sleep quality and overall health.
+The timing of meals also plays a vital role; eating large meals close to bedtime can disrupt sleep patterns and quality, with studies showing that late-night eating may increase the risk of sleep disturbances and reduce sleep duration.67

 Macronutrients and sleep